The Spectrum of the Singular Values of Z-Shaped Graph Matrices: Abstract

 \section{Abstract}

-Graph matrices are a type of matrix which appears when analyzing the sum of squares hierarchy and other methods using higher moments.
+Graph matrices are a type of matrix which has played a crucial role in analyzing the sum of squares hierarchy on average case problems.
 However, except for rough norm bounds, little is known about graph matrices.
-In this paper, we take a step towards better understanding graph matrices by determining the spectrum of the singular values of Z-shaped graph matrices.
+In this paper, we take a step towards better understanding graph matrices by determining the limiting distribution of the spectrum of the singular values of Z-shaped graph matrices.
+We then give a partial generalization of our results for $m$-layer Z-shaped graph matrices.